New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 Dr. Toombs considers her dedication to uplifting and training the next generation as her agricultural legacy, and she is deeply passionate about mentoring other women and minorities in agriculture and STEM.
 She always makes time for it despite her busy schedule.

 “I think (with the work that you do with women farmers and ranchers), we know there are disparities across the board with women in science and ag sciences as well as women who are farmers: the access to resources, the access to financial resources, and also the technical support that’s needed,” she said.
 “We have programs for everyone, but, of course, those women farmers can apply to those programs.
 But what do we do to help them further?
-I mentioned earlier about DEIA—and we provide training to our staff to be prepared to talk to each group.
-Having a trained staff in order to speak to each group makes a difference. […] These are the resources that are available to our stakeholders.
+I mentioned earlier about DEIA—and we provide training to our staff to be prepared to talk to each group of stakeholders.
+Having a trained staff to speak to each stakeholder group makes a difference. […] These are the resources that are available to our stakeholders.
 We are available to our stakeholders.
 We are a resource, as well.”

 Dr. Toombs also deeply admires the agriculture community—especially female farmers, ranchers, and women in agribusiness—who often experience disparities in access to resources, training, and technical support.